LinuxBeaver/GEGL-GIMP-PLUGIN-Bloody_ice/README.md

 ## About this Gimp Plugin
 Blood or Ice Text.
 A GEGL Gimp Plugin that renders Blood or Ice Text.
 This plugin is very resource intensive and may not work well on low spec machines.
-Go here to download Windows and Linux binaries with source code provided.
+After installing this plugin restart Gimp and go to GEGL Operations to find it.
+If you are using Gimp 2.99.16 or Gimp 3 (in future) this plugin will appear in the menu under Filters>Text Styling.

-https://github.com/LinuxBeaver/Bloody_Ice_Gimp_Plugin/releases/tag/Bloody_Ice_Gimp
+Go here to download Windows and Linux binaries with source code provided. https://github.com/LinuxBeaver/Bloody_Ice_Gimp_Plugin/releases/tag/Bloody_Ice_Gimp

 ![image preview](preview.png)